 English Language and Literature is a single qualification that can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.

 For the AS Level, you will learn how to analyse how techniques produce meanings in texts.
 You will study an anthology of non-fiction writing, an anthology of post-1900 poems, and a novel; you will be examined on all of these.

 For the A Level exams, you will revisit all of your AS texts and will additionally study one play and another novel, both post-1900.
 For coursework, you will study one further novel and will work independently on a non-fiction text of your own choosing (negotiated with your teacher); you will write a 2500-word comparative analysis of these texts in their respective contexts.

 AS Language and Literature is assessed by two examinations.
-A2 Language and Literature is assessed by three examinations and one coursework essay.
+A Level Literature is assessed by two lengthy examinations and one Non-Exam Assessment (coursework).

 Most students will go on to study at university.
 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English and Literature is a very versatile subject to study and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.